Mantas-2155X/HCharaSwitcher/README.md

 * Open the plugin settings and change the settings according to your needs.

 **Notes:**
+* If you wish to use hs2plug with this, tell the creator Katarsys to fix his plugin.
 * Needs https://github.com/BepInEx/BepInEx for the plugin.
 * Needs https://github.com/BepInEx/BepInEx.ConfigurationManager for the configuration.